DMTN-234

 • User spawns a notebook via the Notebook Aspect.
 The notebook spawner requests a delegated notebook token.
 A new notebook token is created as a subtoken of the session token and made available to the notebook spawner.
 The notebook spawner arranges to make that token available to the spawned notebook server.

 • User makes a request via a web interface that requires talking to another backend service.
 The web service requests an internal token with appropriate scope in its ingress configuration.
 The web service receives that token from the request and uses it to make requests on behalf of the user.
 This may repeat recursively if that backend service needs to make requests to another service.
+The backend service may restrict access to only other services and not allow direct access from users.

 • User makes a request via an API from their notebook server.
 The notebook token is used for this request.